lusavkaedu/wallstreetbets/README.md

 **Objective of the Project**

 I want to explore how machine learning (ML) and natural language processing (NLP) techniques can be used to ease the task of identifying and ranking “smart” social media accounts (the “Precise Forecasters”).

 The goal of this project  is to scrutinize historical posts on financially-oriented subreddits like r/Wallstreetbets and r/gme, decode sentiments and topics, and translate them into definitive market actions—buy or sell signals.
 Public accounts on these subreddits will be treated as "financial advisors," their market recommendations subject to subsequent scoring.

 **Potential Business Value**
-•	This project aspires to elevate the decision-making capabilities of investors, particularly the small retail investors without the AI resources of larger institutions.
-•	Amidst the social network clamor lies wisdom.
-Isolating the insightful from the mundane could vastly benefit investors of all stripes.
-Project Impact
-•	Aids investors in distinguishing between insightful investment leads and misguided ones.
+•	This project aims to develop tools that will help to filter noise from signal for investors.
+The tools will help to  distinguish between insightful investment leads and misguided ones.
-•	Facilitates the creation of a real-time trading strategy.
+•	The filtering system can also be used for the creation of a real-time trading strategy.
-•	Holds the promise to enhance the efficiency of capital markets, a sphere with multi-trillion-dollar implications, fostering a more affluent society.

 To build this filtering system I needed to answer a few key questions: